-We didn’t use any plugins for this integration — and wanted to share our experience that can hopefully demonstrate how powerful the Authorize.Net API is.
-With just a few Insert from URL script steps, you can transform your FileMaker database into a powerful payment platform with some extensive reporting features, customer profiles, and more.
+We didn’t use any plugins for this integration — and wanted to share our experience to demonstrate how powerful the Authorize.Net API is.
+With just a few Insert from URL script steps, you can transform your FileMaker database into a payment processing platform with extensive reporting features, customer profiles, and more.

 Getting started with Authorize.Net